Larnold1997/website/content/project/Terminal101/index.md

 7. **Command 7: `cat`, `head`, and `tail`**

 Terminal has some built-in text editors (e.g. `nano` and `vim`) that may be of interest to you as a "next step" after completing this tutorial.
-(Alternatively, it is possible to open some other popular text editors in terminal, such as `Atom`.<a href="#note1" id="note1ref"><sup>1</sup></a> For simplicity, however, suppose you are not interested in editing a document but rather merely want to read its contents.
+(Alternatively, it is possible to open some other popular text editors in terminal, such as `Atom`.^[See [http://tutorials.jumpstartlab.com/academy/workshops/terminal_and_editor.html](http://tutorials.jumpstartlab.com/academy/workshops/terminal_and_editor.html) for a short tutorial.])
+For simplicity, however, suppose you are not interested in editing a document but rather merely want to read its contents.
 This is precisely the purpose of `cat`, short for *concatenate*: `cat file` displays the contents of `file` in the terminal.

 > *Exercise: type `cat tutorial.txt`*